Carlos Parra (soccer, born 1977)

-Carlos Parra (born February 3, 1977) is a retired American soccer player who was the first player signed by MLS Pro 40.
-He played professionally as a defender in Major League Soccer and the USL First Division.
+Carlos Parra (born February 3, 1977) is an American retired soccer player signed by MLS Pr He played professionally as a defender in Major League Soccer and the USL First Division.

 Professional career

 Club

 Parra played for the Oakwood Soccer Club in Glastonbury, CT.
 In 1997, Parra graduated from Hamden Hall Country Day School where he was a two-time Parade Magazine All American soccer player.
 On March 1, 1997, Parra became the first player to sign with MLS Project 40.
 The league assigned him to the MetroStars.
 He began the 1998 season on loan to MLS Pro 40 in the USISL A-League.
 On June 5, 1998, the MetroStars traded Parra to the Miami Fusion for Ramiro Corrales.
-On June 4, 1999 the Fusion sent Parra to the New England Revolution for Tony Kuhn and a second-round pick in the 2000 MLS SuperDraft.
+On June 4, 1999, the Fusion sent Parra to the New England Revolution for Tony Kuhn and a second-round pick in the 2000 MLS SuperDraft.
 The Revolution sent him on loan to MLS Pro 40 and the Connecticut Wolves during the 2000 season.
 On March 20, 2001, the Revolution traded Parra and Imad Baba to the Colorado Rapids for Matt Okoh and the Rapids second round draft pick in the 2002 MLS SuperDraft.
 On March 26, the Rapids waived Parra.
 Parra then signed with the Rochester Rhinos of the USL A-League.
 On June 11, 2001, Parra moved to the Atlanta Silverbacks as part of a three-team trade.
 As part of the trade deal, the Silverbacks sent Steve Armas to the Minnesota Thunder and the Thunder sent Stoian Mladenov to the Rhinos.
 On February 10, 2003, Parra signed with the Minnesota Thunder.
 He played two games, then retired.